oracle-samples/oci-data-science-ai-samples/model-deployment/containers/nim/README-MODEL-CATALOG.md

 The following are the pre-requisite:
 * Notebook session with internet access (Recommended)
 * Download the Llama 3 8B Instruct Model from [HuggingFace][https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct] or NGC repository.

-* Download NIM Container image and upload to OCIR as described in README.md
+## Download NIM Container image and upload to OCIR
+* Pull the latest NIM Image to local machine or through NB session.
+Tag it with desired name.
+    ```bash
+    docker pull nvcr.io/nim/meta/llama3-8b-instruct:latest
+    docker tag nvcr.io/nim/meta/llama3-8b-instruct:latest odsc-nim-llama3:latest
+    ```
+## OCI Container Registry

+Once you built and pushed the NIM container, you can now use the `Bring Your Own Container` Deployment in OCI Data Science to deploy the Llama3 model.

 # Method 1: Export Model to Model Catalog